 After sipping a coffee, tea or even a cocktail or two (come on, you’re on holiday in Lisbon, right?!), head further along Avenida Liberdade till you get to the end of the avenue.

 From here you can carry on further down and to the left, you will now reach the well-known Rossio square.

-The square itself is rather pretty with its wave patterned tiles and fountains on either side, definitely one of the most beautiful squares in Lisbon to stop at.
+The square itself is rather pretty with its wave-patterned tiles and fountains on either side, definitely one of the most beautiful squares in Lisbon to stop at.